OSU MBA Scholarship boosts students and state businesses

 Tuesday, December 12, 2006

-The MBA Scholars Program has joined nine students with three Oklahoma companies this school year under the supervision of Dr. Gary Frankwick, associate professor in the Department of Marketing at the William S. Spears School of Business.
+The MBA Scholars Program has partnered with nine students from three Oklahoma companies this school year under the supervision of Dr. Gary Frankwick, an associate professor in the Department of Marketing at the William S. Spears School of Business.

-Students – hand-picked from OSU's MBA program - receive scholarships while working on yearlong projects for the companies, which this year are Fruity Delights LLC of Stillwater, and Martin Bionics of Oklahoma City, and Red's Beds LLC of Duncan.
+Students — hand-picked from OSU's MBA program — receive scholarships while working on yearlong projects for the companies, which this year are Fruity Delights LLC of Stillwater, Martin Bionics of Oklahoma City, and Red's Beds LLC of Duncan, Oklahoma.

 Participating students are Elizabeth Dru Barker, Stillwater; Andrew Dayton, Medford; Cash Maitlen, Cushing; Mary Nemcok, Blanchard; Nathan Price, Tulsa; Matt Quade, Edmond; Matt Scovil, Tulsa; Abigail Shurigar, Kenesaw, Neb.; and Michael Tapley, Tulsa.